noahsb96/MFW/mfw-crud/frontend/README.md

 ## Unsolved Problems and Future Features

 I will be implementing a checkout button to buy merch on the webpage and I will be rendering this data with Shopify Hydrogen.
-I will also be adding a login button so we can log in to your shopify account and buy products from Shopify
+I will also be adding a login button so we can log in to your shopify account and buy products from Shopify.
+Also adding an actual merch page to show all the merch that is available to buy.

 ## API's